Nikon D5500 vs Sony RX10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5500 and Sony Cyber-shot DSC-RX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D5500 and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the D5500 and the RX10 have been discontinued, but can regularly be found used on ebay.
 The RX10 was replaced by the Sony RX10 II, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D5500 and RX10 can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Sony RX10 Manual.

 So how do things add up?
 Is the Nikon D5500 better than the Sony RX10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.